Connect with us

 The turnaround was immediate as England redeemed themselves in Jones’ first major tournament, claiming a Grand Slam in 2016 – their first in 13 years.

-A maiden victory in Australia over the Wallabies followed that summer, with named Man of the Series in a 3-0 whitewash.
+A maiden Test series victory in over the followed that summer, with James Haskell named Man of the Series in a 3-0 whitewash.

 Selection questions have followed Jones’ shadow throughout his tenure, ignoring form players such as Exeter Chiefs flanker Don Armand and Saracens full-back Alex Goode from his squads.